sangvishtechnologies/zillow-clone/README.md

 ## ✨ Key Features

-A Zillow clone app works as a digital focus for the real estate market, connecting buyers, sellers, renters, etc. Here's a breakdown of its key roles:
+A [Zillow Clone App](https://sangvish.com/zillow-clone/) works as a digital focus for the real estate market, connecting buyers, sellers, renters, etc. Here's a breakdown of its key roles:
 * **Buyers:** Users who seek to buy property.
 They look for properties depending on their decisions, such as location, price range, and amenities.
 * **Sellers:** Individuals or real estate brokers who provide homes for sale.
 They make listings with information like price, location, images, and descriptions.
 * **Renters:** Users looking for rental homes.
 They can look into available rentals, filter them depending on their needs, and approach landlords or property managers.